Fighting Hunger Since 1979We are the East Coast’s first food bank and lead the fight against hunger in Maryland. Join Us

 Forging a Hunger-Free Future: The 10’s and Beyond

 In 2012, the Maryland Food Bank expanded its reach westward, merging with Food Resources in Hagerstown, MD.
 Since then, the Maryland Food Bank – Western Branch has more than doubled the output of food into Western, MD, distributing about 5.9 million meals in FY 2015 becoming the leading anti-hunger organization in the state.

-With more than 36 years under its belt, the Maryland Food Bank has built strong relationships with local businesses and received food donations from a broad range of manufacturers, growers, retailers, wholesalers and individual communities statewide.
-Today, the Maryland Food Bank is the heart of Maryland’s food assistance structure, providing food to a network of more than 1,250 soup kitchens, pantries, shelters, and other community-based organizations across the state.
+With more than 40 years under its belt, the Maryland Food Bank has built strong relationships with local businesses and received food donations from a broad range of manufacturers, growers, retailers, wholesalers and individual communities statewide.
+Today, the Maryland Food Bank is the heart of Maryland’s food assistance structure, providing food to a network of nearly 1,200 soup kitchens, pantries, shelters, and other community-based organizations across the state.

 The Maryland Food Bank’s food distribution continues to increase every year, and the organization intends to expand its impact… until hunger ends.

 Catherine’s Family & Youth Services has been offering neighbors in the Edgecombe community access to nutritious foods for years.
 Recently, the organization’s executive director Valarie Williams has been building pathways out of hunger by developing partnerships with local service providers that are helping locals address hunger’s root causes.

 Meet Tina Crow, a neighbor who unexpected found herself and her family in need at the holidays.
 Thankfully, she found comfortable relief at MFB Network Partner City of Refuge in northeast Baltimore.

 While accessing nutritious food is critical to being able to thrive every day, it takes on an extra level of importance around the holidays.
 On behalf of the tens of thousands of neighbors whose holidays were made brighter, thank you from the Maryland Food Bank.